bibicollins/CV/README.md

 [1]: https://www.linkedin.com/in/bibi-collins-a51b48136/

-I have recently finished a 16 week intensive programming bootcamp - [Makers](https://makers.tech/) it was during this course I was introduced to such concepts as Agile process, TDD
+I have recently completed a 16-week intensive programming bootcamp at Makers, I applied for the course because I had found a real interest in software and having graduated from the course, software development has in turn graduated from an interest into my absolute path.

-I have always had a love of learning across all subject matters, and it is predominantly for this reason I discovered and soon became engrossed in the world of programming, it is the combination of mathematics, language and creativity that I find fascinating, paired with the opportunity for growth of and within the field.
+I have always had a love of learning across many subject matters, and it is predominantly for this reason I became engrossed in the world of programming, it is the combination of mathematics, language and creativity that I find fascinating, paired with the opportunity for growth of and within the field.

 ## Projects
 | Project link | Description | Date started | Languages & Technologies |